← Back to all articles

 Pallanguzhi (also spelled Pallanguli) is played primarily by women in Tamil Nadu and Kerala on a 2x7 board with tamarind seeds or cowrie shells.
 The name means "many holes" in Tamil (pallam = many, kuzhi = hole).
 Unlike most mancala games, Pallanguzhi uses a "prize seed" system: each player starts with a set number of seeds in their store, and captured seeds are added to this prize pool rather than returned to the board.

-Bao (East Africa): the four-row monster
+Bao (East Africa): the four-row relay-sowing branch

 Frequently Asked Questions